shreyasibarman/deep_js/Closures_&_Modules/Closure.md

 In the above code the _let_ statement is actually executing inside the loop even though its written with the for statement.
 Happens with for, for in, for of, etc.

-Another approach to solve the problem without using _let_ or _const_ is by with closure using IIFE
+Another approach to solve the problem without using _let_ or _const_ is by using IIFE

 ```javascript
 for(var i=1;i<=3;i++) {